theman-oj10/CareerSync/docs/DeveloperGuide.md

 #### Alternative and Its Implications

-**Alternative Approach:** The alternative approach was to directly transform role and location into optional fields using `Optional<>`. <br>
+**Alternative Approach:** <br> The alternative approach was to directly transform role and location into optional fields using `Optional<>`. <br>

 **Implications:** <br>
-Cons: Avoids `NULL` values being passed around and caused complications when testing other features.
+**Cons:** Avoids `NULL` values being passed around and caused complications when testing other features.
 This approach may also introduce maintenance challenges and potential errors if not implemented correctly.

 **Conclusion:** <br>
 The transformation of certain fields in the Internship class to optional types enhances the flexibility and usability of the internship application.